-Prior to joining Holland & Hart, Mr. Randolph served as a Law Clerk for the Honorable N. Randy Smith of the United States Court of Appeals for the Ninth Circuit.
+Prior to joining Holland & Hart, Mr. Randolph served as a law clerk for the Honorable N. Randy Smith of the United States Court of Appeals for the Ninth Circuit.
+He is admitted to practice in the state of Idaho, the United States District Court for the District of Idaho, and the United States Court of Appeals for the Ninth Circuit.

 Since its inception in 1947, Holland & Hart has grown into a firm of more than 440 lawyers in 15 offices in Colorado, Wyoming, Idaho, Montana, Nevada, New Mexico, Utah, and the District of Columbia.
 In 2010, U.S.News & World Report and Best Lawyers® recognized Holland & Hart for earning one national first-tier ranking and 76 metropolitan first-tier rankings, more than all but five firms in the entire U.S.